Types

 • You should expect the final quote to include lift + rail (if straight), installation, and at least a 12-month warranty.

-• If a deal seems much cheaper than these ranges (e.g., under £700–£800 for a full refurbished + fitted lift), that should trigger extra caution and detailed questions.
+• If a deal seems much cheaper than these ranges (e.g., under £700–£800 for a fully refurbished and fitted lift), that should prompt extra caution and detailed questions.

 Typical Price Ranges (UK, 2026)